andreaslyn/mini-yu/README.md

 The effectful arrow type `->>` allows us to apply the `println` operator and print `Hello, World!` to the standard output device.

-The plan is to extend mini yu with a better effect system, and allow users to define custom (algebraic) effects.
 Currently, the only supported effect is `->>`, which allows printing strings to standard out.
+I may extend mini yu with a more powerful effect system at some point.

 The point of having an effect system is to control where observable side effects may occur.
 The pure function type `->` is used for functions